 CREATE TABLE time and do

 InnoDB adds a hidden

 FTS_DOC_ID column at

-CREATE TABLE time reduces the
+CREATE TABLE time is less

-time required to create a full-text index on a table that is
+expensive than creating a full-text index on a table that is

 already loaded with data.
 If an

 column is defined on a table prior to loading data, the table

 and its indexes do not have to be rebuilt to add the new column.

 If you are not concerned with